DUI Attorney Thomas Gallagher’s Guide

 But even with all of the many Minnesota DUI laws, there are even more defenses that these new laws engender.

+Does the legislature pass a new law every time the defense wins a DUI case?
+Seems like it.
 The laws are unfair.
-That very draconian unfairness helps fuel the defense to find paths to justice for drivers.
+But that draconian unfairness helps fuel the defense to find paths to justice for drivers.

 Some defenses have been around for decades or longer.

-We must collect every fact we can, then review what happened against what should happen and the laws.
-The best DUI defense attorneys are lead enforcers of the highest law of the land — the U.S. and Minnesota Constitutions.
+We must collect every fact we can, then review what happened against what should happen, and the laws.
+The best DUI defense attorneys are the lead enforcers of the highest law of the land — the U.S. and Minnesota Constitutions.
 This benefits not only our clients, but all of us.

-Why is Thomas Gallagher the best DWI defense attorney for your case?
+Why Thomas Gallagher is the best DUI Attorney for you

-Types of DWI cases handled by Gallagher Criminal Defense in Minneapolis:
+Types of DWI cases handled by Gallagher Criminal Defense:

 - Felony DWI